Welcome

 But most of my fictional efforts have been concentrated on the Sebastian McCabe & Jeff Cody series, with my 15th book about them—The Magician’s Trunk— coming soon.
 All of their adventures are baskets full of Sherlockian Easter eggs.
 That’s most obvious in the titles and plots of No Police Like Holmes, Holmes Sweet Holmes, The 1895 Murder, The Disappearance of Mr. James Phillimore, and No Ghosts Need Apply, but is true of the other books as well.

-Right now, with the 2025 already book written (Ding Done!
+Right now, with the 2025 book already written (Ding Done!
 The Witch is Dead), I’m plotting Mac and Jeff’s 2026 outing.
 And I’m inspired by a line in “The Red Circle.”
 When Holmes meets Mr. Leverton, of Pinkerton’s American Detective Agency, he greets him by asking, “The hero of the Long Island cave mystery?”
 Well, this is a mystery indeed—because Long Island has no caves.
 How did that inspire a McCabe & Cody mystery set in the small town of Erin, Ohio?

 Stay tuned and find out in the book that will be called Too Many Suspects.